-18.1 The procedure for conducting an Attendance Management Hearing, including the written confirmation of the outcome, is appended (Appendices 12 - 18).
+18.1 The procedure for conducting an Attendance Management Hearing is appended (Appendix 7), whereas the letters can be found on Sharepoint (Pages - Policies, procedures and guidelines (sharepoint.com)).
 The employee has the right to be represented or accompanied by a Trade Union representative or work colleague.
-The chair of the hearing will be supported by HR who will provide professional advice and take brief notes.
+The chair of the hearing will be supported by HR CMT who will provide professional advice and take brief notes.